m-wiesner/m-wiesner.github.io/_posts/2019-08-30-bootstrap-sampling.markdown

 no proofs, only intuition, some quick experiments, and some comments.

 __________________________________________________________________________
-I have often wondered by we don't include some sort of confidence estimates with results in ASR papers.
-People rarely train systems with multiple random seeds even if everyone probably knows this would be best.
-Most of the data sets on which papers report findings are well-curated and are fairly large, which at least ensures that reported improvements are relatively trustworthy.
-Sometimes though, we find ourselves working with very small datasets, especially development sets, on which we base system design decisions.
-Does it really make sense to use that one method that gave a 0.2% improvement on the development set when it is only < 1h of speech?

 One way to gauge the certainty of a reported result is to provide confidence estimates.
 This is something that bootstrap sampling can be used for, even